edgio-docs/edgio-docs/src/guides/performance/caching.md

 -   Customize the cache key for a specific set of requests by implementing either of the following features within a rule or route:

-    -   (Cache Key Query String:)[/guides/performance/rules/features#cache-key-query-string] Use this feature if you need to include one or more query string parameters in the cache key.
+    -   [Cache Key Query String:](/guides/performance/rules/features#cache-key-query-string) Use this feature if you need to include one or more query string parameters in the cache key.

         **CDN-as-code:** [cache_key_query_string](/docs/api/core/interfaces/types.Caching.html#cache_key_query_string)